That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 Mum shrugged.
-‘Your Dad was supposed to call them yesterday,’ she answered in an implying tone, giving Dad a look.
+‘Your Dad was supposed to call them yesterday,’ she answered in an implying tone, shooting Dad a pointed look.

-Dad responded with a defensive look.
+Dad responded defensively.
 ‘I did!
 They...just didn’t answer.’

 ‘So, you call them again.
 You only called them once.’
 Mum shook her head again, turning to wash out her mug in the sink.
 There was a small smile on her face.
 ‘Let’s go.’

 I ran back upstairs to pick up my bag and hurried down the stairs again.
 Mum was already holding my keys in her hand.
 Dad walked into the hall with his mug in hand and waved goodbye, giving me an encouraging smile.
 I laughed at the patch of spilt coffee on his shirt and he glanced down and groaned.
 I heard Mum quietly mutter an explicit word under her breath and I smiled to myself.
 I followed her out the front door, to my car.

 Like my room, I kept all I loved in my car.
 I had a small pile of books in the back along with a box that I still needed to unpack.
 I had a small crystal dragon hanging from my rear-view mirror and CD’s piled up in my glove box.
 Mum pulled out of the double driveway and I watched the houses and trees flash past my window.

 She glanced over at me and gave me an encouraging smile, ‘You think you’ll be okay, today?’